Leyland National: Exports

 The export version of the Leyland National was constructed in the standard way, although some were what might be called a hybrid, consisting of longer windows up to the rear axle and shorter ones after.
 This resulted in a 10.9 m bus as opposed to standard 10.3-11.3 m versions.
 Given the design, it was very easy to produce left hand drive vehicles and these were used as a way of generating orders.

-However, the Leyland National was not particularly successful in the export market – the largest export order of 450 was to Caracas, Venezuela, in 1975–76.
+The largest export order for the Leyland National was for 450 to Venezuela for operation by Inversionistas Del Transporte in Caracas between 1975 and 1976.
 Around 125 Leyland Nationals were also shipped to Kingston, Jamaica between 1972 and 1974 to be operated by the Jamaica Omnibus Service, a subsidiary of the British Electric Traction company.
 Fifty-five Nationals were exported to Trinidad and Tobago for use by the Public Transport Service Corporation, with 50 National 2s later delivered to the operator in 1980.

 Nederlandse Spoorwegen in the Netherlands purchased 25 on behalf of their bus subsidiaries NZH, Westnederland, Centraal Nederland and Zuidooster.
 Problems with windscreen glare resulted in the windscreens being removed and a different version being fitted.

 In France, Dijon purchased six, while St Étienne Municipality purchased 20.

 Singapore Bus Services received a single 11.6 m dual door Leyland National 2 in February 1981, registered SBS6820L and mostly used on bus route 143 until its withdrawal in 1983, after which it was exported to Australia.

 In Australia, ACTION purchased 70 Nationals in 1974–75, 16 being fully assembled in England and 54 in Australia.
 Some were repowered with MAN engines.
 In 1975, Brisbane City Council purchased seven, while the Melbourne & Metropolitan Tramways Board purchased 30.

 The Metropolitan Transport Trust purchased 63 in 1975–76 for use in Hobart.
 These were all 10.3 m models, however one was rejected and its replacement was a 10.9 m model.
 Surfside Buslines were the largest Australian private bus operator with a fleet of 38 purchased new and second-hand.

 The chassis of the Leyland National was also sold as the Leyland B21 in limited numbers to overseas operators.